Southwestern High School (Michigan): Demolition

+Redevelopment

+In December of 2024, it was announced that Luxwall, an Ypsilanti-based glass solutions company would construct a 276,000 square foot facility on the former land of Southwestern High School, which is owned by Dan Gilbert and Bedrock.
+Back in November of 2023, LuxWall received a $31.7 million grant from the U.S. Department of Energy to aid in the project.
+Luxwall stated that 277 new jobs would be offered for the area once the facility opened. in June of 2025, construction officially began on the facility, and is currently still under construction as of September 2025 and can be seen from the I-75 freeway.
+The facility is expected to be completed in the summer of 2026.

 Campus

 The campus has 245000 sqft of space.
 In 2002 a replacement pool was built for $1.25 million.

 Curriculum

 As of 2000 the school offered training programs in business-oriented technical skills and by that year it included a computer-assisted design computer center.
 Students were able to take internship and work and school cooperative programs.
 In 2000 the school did not offer skilled manufacturing and trade courses.
 These courses were offered at five different technical centers in Detroit, and interested students would arrive to their regular school early and board buses bound for a technical center.
 That year the technical schools had limited numbers of recruitment information available in Spanish, the primary language of many students at Southwestern.